 Final thoughts

 To be honest, I was a bit let down by the tour since Sun Moon Lake was the primary reason for our visit to Taichung, and the cost didn’t seem worth it.
 The description of a “scenic boat ride” or “boat cruise” on the listing wasn’t quite accurate.
 Instead, it was more of a shuttle boat transfer that transported us from one pier to another on the lake.
-Despite the stunning and tranquil lake, it was enveloped in a hazy fog that added to its dreamlike atmosphere, but we learned from the guide that it was caused by air pollution from the Taichung Power Plant, which dampened the experience.
+The lake, although stunning and serene, was covered in a hazy fog that enhanced its dreamy ambience.
+However, our guide informed us that it was due to air pollution from the nearby Taichung Power Plant, which unfortunately dampened our experience.

 Nonetheless, the guide was the only saving grace of the trip, a knowledgeable and affable gentleman who shared intriguing facts about the sites we visited.
 The aboriginal lunch was also excellent, and the hotel pickup and drop-off was very convenient.
 We skipped the hiking trails mentioned in the itinerary but no loss since we would only be inhaling polluted air outdoors.
 However, it would have been great if we had more time to spend in the Ita Thao Shopping District.